StrangeRanger/bash-style-guide/docs/guidelines/style.md

 /// admonition | Guidelines
     type: info

-- **Universal Compatibility**: Use `#!/usr/bin/env bash` for scripts that need to run on various operating systems, including BSD, macOS, and Linux.
+- **Universal Compatibility**: Use `#!/usr/bin/env bash` for scripts that must run on various operating systems, including BSD, macOS, and Linux.
     - **Reason**: This shebang searches the user's `PATH` to locate the first instance of the Bash executable, ensuring bash can be found regardless of its location.
     - **Example**:
         ```bash